City of Oaks Marathon

 The City of Oaks Marathon is an annual marathon race hosted in Raleigh, North Carolina, the capital of the U.S. state of North Carolina.
 Beginning in 2007, the race is traditionally held the first Sunday of November, and is organized by a nonprofit with the goal to raise money for charity.
 In addition to the marathon, the race also hosts a half marathon, "Old reliable" 10k event, and "Acorn" 5k event which follow a course consisting of greenway and road running.

 The race has become popular within the state, with an attendance of over seven thousand between the four events for the past two years.
 The race has received positive reception for its course which follows urban landmarks including the North Carolina State Capitol and North Carolina State University Memorial Belltower and natural landmarks including multiple parks and the Capital Area Greenway, and mixed reception for its natural obstacles including a number of hills, and the time of year it takes place often producing cold running conditions.
-The half marathon event was ranked the 12th best half marathon in North America in 2024 by running magazine Runner's World.
+The half marathon event was ranked as one of the fifteen best in North America in 2024 by running magazine Runner's World.